-Talking with teens can be challenging.
+Talking with your teen or young adult can be challenging.
 Having meaningful, ongoing conversations about drugs and alcohol, however, is key to helping keep your son or daughter healthy and safe.

-Here are 5 tips on how to talk with your teen, foster mutual understanding and break through communication barriers so that you feel more connected to one another.
+Here are 5 tips on how to talk with your son or daughter, foster mutual understanding and break through communication barriers so that you feel more connected to one another.

 1. Choose a good time & place